ymitsevich/image-service/README.md

 - Each line of the file represents a contact with a customer (take a look at the repository - there is a sample file)
 - Lines with contact data but missing sales data represents a contact with a customer, either by a visit or call, but no sale accomplished (conversion).
+- UUID is unique per line and identifies one data point.

 # Technical task description